juntagrico/juntagrico-billing/README.md

 As the billing app introduces its own database tables, you need to apply migrations after installing.
 Execute `python manage.py migrate` in your main django project.

+## Configuration

+Set these in your `settings.py` to modify `juntagrico-billing`

+### BILLS_USERMENU
+  Set to True to add "bills" to the user menu.

+  default value: False

+### DUEDATE_NOTICE_URL
+  Set the url of a page that explains the due date policy of your bills, if you have any.

+  default value: ''

 ## Create settings object

 `juntagrico-billing` uses a singleton `Settings` object to store some setting.